 “Skin” refers to a Surlyn film which gets heated and then “sucked” over a product to a printed board to seal and protect a product.
 This is a common packaging technique for items such as gift cards, promotional items, hardware accessories and other low-end retail products.

 A tandem process of blending ingredients first then filling into pouches or rigid containers.
 Typically refers to for primary packaging of liquid or dry powders such as soup mix, cake mix or seasonings.

-A packaging process used to fully wrap a PVC or Polyolefin film around a box, card or product, and then using a heat tunnel to shrink the film to conform to the geometry of the product.
+Shrink wrapping is a process used to fully wrap a PVC or Polyolefin film around a box, card or product, and then using a heat tunnel to shrink the film to conform to the geometry of the product.
 This is a popular option for a retail product such as software and DVD’s and is an inexpensive way to protect a product while giving it a glossy outer finish.

 A specialized packaging method that is dictated by Club Stores such as Sam’s and Costco.
 Generally refers to the PDQ or display tray that houses a number of retail packages so that the trays are stackable in a way that is consistent with Club store merchandising.

 The contract service associated with placing a product or products into a polyethylene or polypropylene bag then sealing the end to secure the product inside the bag.
-This can be a manual process or automated based on the size of the production run.
+Bagging can be a manual process or automated based on the size of the production run.

 Filling dry or wet ingredients into a pouch using vertical or horizontal form, fill and seal packaging machinery.
-This is typically a term associated with “primary” filling of a food item where direct contact is made with the ingredients or materials.
+Pouching is typically a term associated with “primary” filling of a food item where direct contact is made with the ingredients or materials.